Cowboys vs. Lions prediction, odds, start time: 2025 NFL Thursday Night Football game picks by proven model

-Cowboys vs. Lions prediction, odds: Week 14 'Thursday Night Football' NFL picks by proven model
+Cowboys vs. Lions prediction, odds, start time: Week 14 'Thursday Night Football' NFL picks by advanced model

 The SportsLine Projection Model has revealed its Detroit vs. Dallas picks for 'Thursday Night Football' in Week 14